Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 Let's make some changes to our base styling.

 First, remove all of the CSS held in `src/App.css`.
-We won't need it, and don't want it to interfere with any of the new styles we'll add here.
-Instead we'll consolidate all of the base styling inside `src/index.css`.
+We won't need it and don't want it to interfere with any new styles we'll add here.
+Instead, we'll consolidate all of the base styling inside `src/index.css`.

 Once you have removed `src/App.css`, replace the existing contents of `src/index.css` with the following: